Samantha-Alison-Oldenburg/Creating-Change-2019/Physically_Disabled_In_Queer_Spaces/README.md

 ## How to Make Spaces More Welcoming ##

 > _Accessibility can be difficult, expensive, and hard work.
 However, it is worth it, we're worth it._

-> Dort Strauss, Accessibility Advocate and co-presenter of this workshop
+- Dort Strauss, Accessibility Advocate and co-presenter of this workshop

   * Think about accessibility from the start of planning
     * ASAN has a list of [accessibilty checkpoints](https://issuu.com/autselfadvocacy/docs/accessible-event-planning) that can help you make sure your event is more accessible
-      * It most likely has things you hadn't thought of
   * If a disabled person brings up something that's wrong
     1. Believe them
     2. Do whatever you can in the moment to mitigate the issue